larrylindsey/CATMAID/sphinx-doc/source/area_tracing.rst

 Using the Area Tracing Tool
 ---------------------------

-If area tracing is enabled for your user, the following icon should appear on the main CATMAID toolbar
+If area tracing is enabled for your user, the following icon will appear on the main CATMAID toolbar

 .. image :: _static/areatracing/tools-icons-polygon.png

-The area tracing tool window should appear
+Click it to open the area tracing window.

 .. image :: _static/areatracing/tracing-window-open.png

 Navigation works as in the neuron tracing tool, except that left-drag has been replaced.
-Instead, middle-drag to pan.
+Instead, use middle-drag to pan.

 * Middle-click and drag with the mouse to pan around the dataset, as in Google maps